 ~~~

-The Child Soul - Following the Infant Soul stage, consciousness progresses into the Child Soul stage.
+Child Soul stage.
 At this level, souls begin developing their capacity to create structure, establish systems of governance, and organize reality according to rules and boundaries.
 It is within this paradigm that responsibility for defining order emerges, along with a strong emphasis on authority, rights, and proper conduct.

-Child Souls are deeply concerned with how things should function.
+should function.
 Structure, routine, and predictability become central to their daily lives, and they often feel discomfort in chaotic or unstructured environments.
 Rules are not merely guidelines to them but essential frameworks that ensure stability and safety.
 As a result, they tend to assume roles that involve enforcement, administration, or maintenance of order.

 At their best, Child Souls are principled, organized, methodical, and reliable.
 They follow established rules consistently and often expect the same from others.
 Their respect for structure allows societies to function and provides a foundation upon which more complex systems can be built.